Article written by Elisa - Travel Writer & Local in France

 - Best for: history, sightseeing, nature, small towns, food & wine

-This south of France road trip itinerary starts from Toulouse, the capital city of the Occitanie region.
+This South of France road trip itinerary starts from Toulouse, the capital city of the Occitanie region.
 Toulouse is easy to reach by train from Paris or Bordeaux.
 The journey from Paris to Toulouse by train takes around 4 hours while Bordeaux to Toulouse by train is only 2 hours.

 Toulouse also has one of the major airports in France.
 Toulouse-Blagnac Airport (TLS) has regular and seasonal international flights from Europe, Africa, and America – Click here for flight times and rates to Toulouse.

-South of France Road Trip Map
+South France Road Trip Map

 South of France Road Trip Itinerary